tdaylan/pcat/docs/index.rst

 - constrains source population characteristics via hierarchical priors,
 - is a Bayesian framework, because point estimates fail in nearly degenerate likelihood topologies
 - implements Occam's razor, i.e., model parsimony, through detailed balance across models,
-- does not discard information contained in low-significance ($< 4 \sigma$) fluctuations in the observed dataset,
+- does not discard information contained in low-significance :math:`(< 4 \sigma)` fluctuations in the observed dataset,
 - reduces to a deterministic cataloger when the labeling degeneracy is explicitly broken,
 - simultaneously infers the PSF and the level of diffuse background.